Inside: A closer look at Ruth chapter 2

 Boaz’s conversation with Ruth leaves her bewildered.
 In spite of her hopes that she would find favor, what he offers her is more than she had imagined.
-I think that she had only hoped to not face scorn for her heritage.
+I think the only thing she hoped for was to not be harmed.
 Instead, he exceeds her expectations by showing her true kindness.
 This is the picture of Jesus.

 We may come to Him, hoping only to get mercy for our past.
 Praying that we don’t face wrath and hatred for the things we’ve done.
 But instead, He always exceeds expectations.
 To our amazement, when we come to Jesus, we always find favor.